alolalo/blog-hylia/src/index.md

 All my base belongs to me, so therefor I write as who I want to be; *Free* with a capital F because tech is what made sharing this possible in the first place.

-Technology is **FreeDOM**, not freedom.
+Technology is **FreeDOM**

 This blog is simply a [decleration of independence]() for me, *a record of my freedom*.
-My freedom is thinking freely, finding my own religion and crafting my own solutions, creations and tooling.
+My freedom is thinking freely, finding my own religion and crafting my own solutions, principles and tooling.
 [All open source]().

 I'm a happy designer & developer because of it, not crappy and unhappy that I write for fame & fortune, posing as an authority because I'm not happy with myself and need “followers” to feel important.